GrusEton/fireship.io/content/courses/javascript/concepts-modules.md

 import cupcake from '../path/to/awesome-package.js';
 ```

 Pretty simple!
-But there more you should know.
+But there's more you should know.

 ## Default Exports